The tests described below are offered online, and available to interested individuals or programs worldwide.

 This proficiency test has been developed for assessing the English proficiency of individuals joining CESL Teacher Training programs and courses.

 The essential information about the EPA is as follows:

-The EPA is designed to ensure that students enrolled in CESL teacher training programs and courses have the necessary English proficiency to be successful in them.
+- The EPA is designed to ensure that students enrolled in CESL Teacher Training programs and courses have the necessary English proficiency to be successful in them.

 3. The ITEP

 - When students first arrive to study in the Intensive English Program (IEP) or the University Track, they take a placement test.
-Based on the score of this test, students are placed into an appropriate levels (levels 1-7 in the IEP, or levels 8 and 9 in the University Track).
+Based on the score of this test, students are placed into an appropriate level (levels 1-7 in the IEP, or levels 8 and 9 in the University Track).

-The CESL Level Jump Test (the ITEP Academic Plus Exam):
+The CESL Level-Jump Test (the ITEP Academic Plus Exam):

 - Students who think they were placed in the wrong level at the beginning of a session may take the ITEP Academic Plus test to see if they are eligible to jump a CESL level at the end of the session of study.
 This test is currently only available for students taking levels 1-5 in CESL's IEP, and may only be taken by students who finish the session with a GPA of 3.5 or higher.
 More information can be found in the student handbook.
 The cost to take the level jump test is $45.